bluesnowman/fphp-saber/README.md

 $object = Int32\Type::make(7);
 ````

-For better performance, use the `box` method to avoid any unnecessary preprocessing that its corresponding `make` method might otherwise perform before creating the instance.
+For better performance, use the `box` method to avoid any unnecessary pre-processing that its corresponding `make` method might otherwise perform before creating the instance.

 ````
 $object = Int32\Type::box(7);